-Beginning with the 2016/2017 school year, all schools in Illinois will be required to follow school grounds, extended Social Probation periods, loss of school privileges, and Community Service assignment.
+Beginning with the 2016/2017 school year, all schools in Illinois will be required to follow Senate Bill 100 (SB 100) as a guide for discipline.
+Possible interventions may include: loss of personal electronic devices during school hours, lunch detentions, loss of parking privileges on school grounds, extended Social Probation periods, loss of school privileges, and Community Service assignment.